 The Best CBD Coffee?
 The verdict might still be out…

 If you’re wondering what the best CBD coffee is, there’s really only a couple of tried-and-true candidates out there – at least at the time of this writing.

 Actually, if you want to trace the contemporary origins of CBD coffee back to one roaster, you’d likely end up at Colorado’s SteepFuze roasting company, which was started back in 2013 by roommates Devin Jamroz and Ben Glennon.

 Using an oil tincture, Jamroz devised a crude, homemade CBD coffee concoction back in 2012 in order to find daily pain relief from a couple of slipped discs that he suffered during a snowboarding mishap.
 While the brew was relatively effective in terms of pain management, he claimed that the original cup tasted something like “hot, grassy swamp water.”

 Coincidentally, however, when he was talking about the concoction out in his backyard one day with his roommate (Glennon), a neighbor happened to overhear their conversation.
 It just so happens that the neighbor was the one and only Gerry Leary – master roaster and owner of Boulder’s famous coffee shop, the Unseen Bean.

 After some friendly “getting to know you” deliberation, the trio ended up going into business together, and now (after 3+ solid years of formulating the perfect concoction) are producing what’s likely the world’s finest – and certainly the world’s most popular – CBD coffee roast.

+Today, there are a bunch of companies that speciliaze in CBD coffee, amongst them includes SteepFuze and Green Roads.
 Want to learn more about CBD-infused products, visit Green Roads

 Official Site: www.greenroadsworld.com